noahehall/theBookOfNoah/databases/mysql_new.md

     - upserting statements - `load data infile`

   - `select`
-    - retrieve and display data fro tables within a database
+    - retrieve and display data from tables within a database
       - `all` the default - display all data
       - `distinct` display the first of all occurence i.e. no duplicates
     - only one of the following in a single statement